cemdaloglu/Object-Oriented-C-course-assignments/README.md

+# Object-Oriented-C-course-assignments
-# This repository includes the assignment solutions for the course Object-Oriented programming for scientific computing.
+This repository includes the assignment solutions for the course Object-Oriented programming for scientific computing.